BKPatt/lethalCompanyRevive/revive/icon/README.md

 # Revive
 ***ALL CLIENTS NEED THIS MOD INSTALLED***

-This adds the ability to revive a player for 100 credits.
+This adds the ability to revive a player for a configurable amount of credits.

 ## V 1.0.0
 ### **[ New ]**

-- Type 'revive [player_name]' to revive a dead player for 100 credits
+- Type 'revive' to pull up the revive UI

-### **[ Upcoming ]**

-- List dead players
-- Add variable pricing depending on Quota or average scrap per day (unsure)
-- Add the ability to edit revive cost in the config file
+- Price is either flat (configurable), based on quota/{num_players}, or exponential

 ## Credit
 - "Borrowed" code